 Either Administration may temporarily suspend the insured service in whole or in part, when there are special reasons for doing so, or restrict it to certain offices; but on condition that previous and opportune notice of such a measure is given to the other Administration, such notice to be given by the most rapid means, if necessary.

-3. On the effective date of the insurance service provided for by this agreement, the exchange of registered parcels provided by the Americo-Spanish Parcel Post Agreement will be discontinued.
+3. On the effective date of the insurance service provided for by this agreement, the exchange of registered parcels provided by the Parcel Post Agreement of the Postal Union of the Americas and Spain will be discontinued.